raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

     - Drop down on Add Permissions and click Attach policies
     - Select `AWSLambdaVPCAccessExecutionRole, AmazonRDSFullAccess, AmazonS3FullAccess` and add permission to the Execution Role.

-- Configure VPC access to Lambda function:
+- Configure VPC access to Lambda function: (IMPORTANT: Skip VPC step for Bedrock Lambda function)
     - Lambda -> Configuration -> VPC -> Select VPC -> Choose Private Subnets ONLY (where default route is not directed to IGW) -> Select SG (mentioned below) and click Save.
 This takes some time to create ENIs that Lambda uses to access the VPC resources (like RDS).

         - Choose Security Group (e.g., Lambda-SG) such that it gives OUTBOUND access to RDS via port 5432 on Destination SG (e.g., RDS-SG)